qwuzer/-/README.md

 - `Items()`: Construct an empty `Items` object.

-- `Items(const std::string& rawString)`: Parse a string like `"DISH-ICE_CREAM"` and store each token as an item.
+- `Items(const string& rawString)`: Parse a string like `"DISH-ICE_CREAM"` and store each token as an item.

-- `void setItems(const std::string& rawString)`: Update the current item list using a dash-separated string.
+- `void setItems(const string& rawString)`: Update the current item list using a dash-separated string.

-- `bool hasItem(const std::string& item) const`: Check whether the item exists in the current collection.
+- `bool hasItem(const string& item) const`: Check whether the item exists in the current collection.

 - `bool hasAllItems(const Items& other) const`: Check whether all items in `other` are contained in the current object.

 - `bool isEmpty() const`: Return `true` if no items are held.

-- `const std::vector<std::string>& getItems() const`: Get a read-only reference to the current list of items.
+- `const vector<string>& getItems() const`: Get a read-only reference to the current list of items.

 #### Private Data Members